salarshad/pyexip/README.md

 This is a wrapper on the C implementation EXIP (http://exip.sourceforge.net/) using Cython.

 **Compilation:**
-Compile the extension module (bin/pyexip.so) using the provided Makefile.
+Compile the extension module (pyexip.so) using the provided Makefile.

 **Current Status:** (updated 12-21-2012)
 + Wrappers created for: